 How much does it cost to get married?

 The cost of a marriage license is $86.00 (cash or credit card).
 The cost of a marriage license is reduced to $61.00 when you present a certificate of completion by a course provider of the four hour prescribed premarital class.
 After the effective date on your marriage license, you have the option to have your marriage ceremony performed at the civil courthouse or at one of our branch offices for a fee of $30.00.

 How do I apply for a marriage license?

-To apply for a marriage license, you must be 18 years old or older; you and your fiancÈe must apply together in person, and you must both present either a valid driver's license a certified copy of your birth certificate, or a passport.
+To apply for a marriage license, you must be 18 years old or older; you and your fiancé must apply together in person, and you must both present either a valid driver's license or a passport.
 You must pay in cash or by credit card.

 Who can apply?